-Airbnb has been around long enough that most of us know the huge savings that can be made from staying in someone’s home when abroad, however there are plenty of other option to check out as well.
-My favourites are windmu, ownersdirect, holidaylettings and homestay.
+Airbnb has been around long enough that most of us know the huge savings that can be made from staying in someone’s home when abroad.
+However, there are plenty of other options to check out as well.
+My favourites are Windmu, ownersdirect, holidaylettings and Homestay.

 Hometogo is a great site that searches several of these for you in one go!

 Sign up For Cashback